 The “crazy lawsuits” AOL describes come directly from groups like Citizens Against Lawsuit Abuse (CALA) and the American Tort Reform Association (ATRA), groups who see personal injury lawyers as the great Satan whose sole mission is to destroy corporate America while lining our pockets with millions of dollars.

-As it turns out, AOL may itself have reason to detest trial lawyers.
+AOL may itself have reason to detest trial lawyers.
 In the past few years, trial lawyers have been the last resort for shareholders and investors to hold AOL accountable for their negligence.
 The following are just a few examples of AOL’s legal problems:

 Just this week AOL agreed to pay $246 million to compensate the University of California for losses to their pension and endowment funds after the company’s stock prices plunged in 2001-2002.
 The University alleged that AOL inflated it stock price prior to its merger with Time-Warner by misrepresenting its sales, revenues and subscriber numbers (I lost money on their stock as well but I got it mostly after the stock had plummeted).